Terms & Conditions

-Initial consultation and treatment must be paid in advance online.
-Future
+Initial consultation and follow up treatments must be paid in advance online.

-If your treatment is being paid for by your insurance company, then you are still required to pay for each treatment at the end of each session.
+If your treatment is being paid for by your insurance company, then you are still required to pay for each treatment in advance of each session.
 A receipt will be provided for you to use to claim the cost back from your insurance company.

 Purpose of privacy notice

 The processing of personal data is governed by the General Data Protection Regulation 2016/679 (the GDPR).
 This legislation will replace current data privacy law, giving more rights to you as an individual and more obligations to organisations holding your personal data.